microshift-io/microshift-documentation/content/en/docs/user-documentation/how-tos/acm-with-microshift.md

 ---

 ## MicroShift with Advanced Cluster Management
+Managing through RHACM (Red Hat Advanced Cluster Management) works just like for any other imported managed cluster (see [docs]).
+However, as secure production deployments don't provide any form of remote access to the cluster via ssh or kubectl, the recommended approach is to define a new cluster with ACM to get managed cluster credentials, then using your device (configuration) management agent of your choice to synchronise those credentials to the device and have MicroShift apply them automatically.

-Red Hat Advanced Cluster Management(RHACM) can be used to manage the lifecycle of applications running on MicroShift.
-Currently, this functionality is only available for AMD64 based systems.
-In future releases of RHACM, management functionality of applications running on MicroShift will be available on ARM based architectures.
+The feature of using RHACM to manage the lifecycle of applications running on MicroShift is only available for AMD64 based systems.
+Starting with RHACM 2.5, the management functionality of applications running on MicroShift will be available on ARM based architectures.

-The steps below assume that RHACM has been installed on a cluster and that MicroShift is installed on a separate cluster.
+The steps below assume that RHACM has been installed on a cluster recognized as the hub cluster and that MicroShift is installed on a separate cluster referred to as the managed cluster.

-### Defining the cluster
+### Defining the managed cluster in hub cluster
-The following steps can be performed in the RHACM UI or on the CLI by following steps defined below.
-On the RHACM cluster, run the following command to import the MicroShift cluster:
+The following steps can be performed in the RHACM UI or on the CLI.
+On the RHACM hub cluster, run the following commands to define the MicroShift cluster as the managed cluster:

-NOTE: Ensure you set the cluster name to a unique value that relates to the MicroShift cluster.
+NOTE: Ensure you set the CLUSTER_NAME to a unique value that relates to the MicroShift cluster.
 ```
 export CLUSTER_NAME=microshift